 Legumes are the smartest place to start if you want to ease into plant-based eating gently.
-You’ll not only pack plenty of protein into your diet but also ward off cravings by staying fuller for longer.
-Regular consumption of legumes can, in fact, make you feel 31% fuller than passing on the fiber-packed beans, one study found.
+You'll not only pack plenty of protein into your diet but also ward off cravings by staying fuller for longer.
+Regular consumption of legumes can, in fact, make you feel 31% fuller than passing on the fiber-packed beans, a St. Michael's Hospital study found.
 It gets better: upping your plant-based protein consumption may even play a role in preventing obesity, one study in Nutrition Journal found.

 Don't Call This Diet Vegetarian